Energy-Based Reranking: Improving Neural Machine Translation Using Energy-Based Models

 \section{Analysis}

+In this section, we study the sentence preference of Marginal-EBR created by the energy ranking.

-\subsection{Qualitative analysis}
+\subsection{Qualitative Analysis}

-We qualitatively investigate how the output of EBR differs from that of a standard NMT model.
-On the IWSLT'14 test set, we examined 200 examples on which EBR did better than NMT and 200 examples where NMT is better.
-We find that about 30\% of the time, the EBR model chooses a translation with changed pronoun.
-Another frequent `preference' EBR makes upon NMT is to use the contraction form.
+We qualitatively investigate how the output of Marginal-EBR differs from that of BaseNMT model.
+On the IWSLT'14 test set, we examined 200 examples on which Marginal-EBR did better than NMT and 200 examples where BaseNMT is better.
+We find that about 30\% of the time, the Marginal-EBR model chooses a translation with changed pronoun.
+Another frequent `preference' Marginal-EBR makes compared to BaseNMT is to use the contraction form.
 Since this IWSLT data set is from TED talk, we conjecture that the energy model favors the translations that are in more oral style.
-Besides, it is also common for the EBR model to prefer rephrases, for example, instead of using `will' as used in NMT, EBR chooses the form `am going to'.
-Finally, we find, for some pairs, EBR chooses a different tense compared to the NMT model (from MAP decoding).
+Besides, it is also common for the Marginal-EBR model to prefer rephrases, for example, instead of using `will' as used in BaseNMT, Marginal-EBR chooses the form `am going to'.
+Finally, we find, for some pairs, Marginal-EBR chooses a different tense compared to the BaseNMT model (from MAP decoding).